STIXProject/stix-validator/docs/installation.rst

 Installation
 ============

-The installation of stix-validator can be accomplished through a few different workflows.
+The installation of **stix-validator** can be accomplished through a few different work flows.

 Recommended Installation
 ------------------------